main-branch/bundler-gem_bytes/README.md

 ### Example

-1. Find a script or feature template you'd like to add to your gem and make a note of its URL.
+1. Find a template script for a feature you'd like to add to your gem and make a note of its URI.
-2. Run `bundler gem-bytes URL_OR_PATH` where `URL_OR_PATH` is either a local file path or a remote URI.
+2. Run `bundler gem-bytes PATH_OR_URI` where `PATH_OR_URI` is either a local file path or a remote URI.
-3. The script will be executed, and the relevant feature will be applied to your project.
+3. The script will be executed to add the relevant feature to your project.

 ### Handling Errors